 Development will be expected to conserve, and where appropriate enhance, the significance of the registered site of the battle of Tewkesbury (1471) and its setting.

-The development of tourism infrastructure which is related to the battlefield will be supported in principle.
+The development of tourism infrastructure, related to the battlefield, will be supported where the character and integrity of the battlefield and its setting would be conserved in a manner appropriate to its significance.